cucumber/docs/content/cucumber/cucumber-expressions.md

     I have 42 {what} cucumbers in my belly (amazing!)

 You may have to escape the `\` character itself with another `\`, depending on your programming language.
-For Example,
-In java, you have to use escape character `\` with another backslash.
+For example, in Java, you have to use escape character `\` with another backslash.

     I have 42 \\{what} cucumber(s) in my belly \\(amazing!)